Jeevan-04/Invariant/README.md

 Unified all components into a single engine that manages the lifecycle of a request.

 **Phase 8: Token-Level Control (The Breakthrough)**
 Moved from checking "text blobs" to checking "streams".
-The Kernel now inspects execution at the nanosecond/byte level.
+The Kernel now inspects execution at the **token level**.

 **Phase 9: UI & Inspection**
 Built the Streamlit interface to visualize the Kernel's internal state in real-time.